 26. Guatemala, $38/day

 Local transportation can be very cheap but at times confusing and risky.
-The locals typically take the chicken buses, which are converted school buses from North America, and are the cheapest way to get around.
+The locals typically take the “chicken buses,” converted school buses from North America, which are the cheapest way to get around.
 The buses do not have specific stops, nor is there a board with prices on it.
-Instead, people simply wave the buses down, and pay the collector money.
-Watch how much the locals are paying and pay the same.
+Instead, people simply wave them down and pay the collector.
+Watch how much the locals are paying and do the same.

 - SIM card with data: $13 for 2GB with a 30-day validity